run2bizdocs/docs/en-us/docs/builder/developing-applications/business-object.md

 ## Form (CRUD & Custom)

-1. You can change the attribute labels through the Labels tab, and you can edit the grid fields using the Grid tab.
+1. It’s possible to change labels names using the Labels tab, and edit the grid fields using the Grid tab.

     ![business](images/builder-16.jpg)